 This chapter provides an overview of all the operating systems and policies within the Local Workforce Innovation Areas (LWIAs).
-LWIAs must incorporate key documents into the plan that describe the one-stop delivery system and the services that are provided by the workforce partners.
+LWIAs must incorporate key documents into the plan that describe the onestop delivery system and the services that are provided by the workforce partners.
+LWIAs are required to provide updated information and analysis noting any significant impacts of the COVID-19 National Health Emergency and what steps will be taken to address the challenges and opportunities that are associated with the local operating system and policies.